ChrisCarini/iris-jetbrains-plugin/README.md

 ```
 - Shell scripts for getting a local deploy of Iris running for easier testing
 - The ["Getting started"](#getting-started) section above
+- Option to only show notification in active/focused project vs all projects
+- Better notification when there are multiple incidents at a given time
+- Display more information for a given incident